By David J. Seleb, Executive Director, Oak Park Public Library

 I was introduced to the Harwood practice in October 2013, while attending a Public Innovators Lab in Washington, DC, sponsored by the American Library Association and the Harwood Institute.
 I have since spoken with and learned from many members of the Oak Park community.
 Each conversation showed the community’s diversity.
 Different age groups, races, sexes, and educational and socio-economic levels were represented.
 The questions asked, however, were always the same: What kind of community do you want?
 What concerns do you have about the community?
 What do you think is keeping the community from making progress?
 What can be done to make a difference?
 Who would you trust to take action?
 What would success look like to you?
 There are other questions as well, all designed to get people talking about what they want for their community.

-What Oak Park told us
+What Oak Park told its library

 Common themes across library-led Community Conversations included: